qarnax801/react-grid-element-focus/README.md

 P.S.
 This was made on top of create-react-template, but it doesn't use any specific package so it can work with any React code.
 Let me know if you have any issues or suggestions for making it better :)

+Tags:
+- Focus on one element while blurring others
+- Focus and blur everything else
+- onHover focus and blur others